 Primitive neuroectodermal tumors (Askin tumor of chest wall, Ewing sarcoma of bone)

 The overriding technical principle of chest wall surgery is similar to that of tracheal surgery.
 Specifically, the procedure consists of two separate but equally important parts – resection and reconstruction – and the technical considerations of each must be assessed independently.

 With regard to resection, it is imperative to establish first whether the tumor is primary or metastatic, and if primary, whether it is malignant or benign.
 This determination may be clear from the patient's history and certain radiographic characteristics of the tumor, but a tissue diagnosis is important for several reasons.
 If the tumor is benign, an overly aggressive resection and complex reconstruction may not be needed.
 Alternatively, if the tumor is malignant, one of several different treatment strategies may be required.
 For example, some of these tumors (e.g., osteosarcoma and plasmacytoma) are best treated nonoperatively initially.
 Other primary malignant chest wall tumors (e.g., primitive neuroectodermal tumors and some sarcomas) may benefit from induction therapy before a planned surgical resection.
 Thus, establishing a tissue diagnosis is the first important step in the treatment algorithm for chest wall tumors.

 The diagnostic technique selected for biopsy also must adhere to standard oncologic principles.
 The biopsy site must be placed in a location that can be incorporated into the planned resection specimen.
 Most chest wall lesions that arise from bone, cartilage, or soft tissues of the chest wall are amenable to diagnosis by core needle biopsy.
-On the rare occasion that core needle biopsy is not possible or is nondiagnostic, incisional biopsy can be performed, provided that the incision is placed within the margins of ...
+On the rare occasion that core needle biopsy is not possible or is nondiagnostic, incisional biopsy can be performed, provided that the incision is placed within the ...